mariohernandez/mariohernandezio/src/blog/storybook-components.md

 featuredImageCreditUrl: "https://unsplash.com/@natura_photos"
 summary: "In this post we'll go over the process of making Drupal aware of the components you have built in Storybook."
 ---
-In the [previous post](../building-a-modern-drupal-theme-with-storybook), we went into detail about how to build a new Drupal theme using Storybook as its design system.
-We also built a simple component to demonstrate how using TwigJS we can allow Storybook to understand TwigPHP functions and logic.
+In the [previous post](../building-a-modern-drupal-theme-with-storybook), we talked about how to build a custom Drupal theme using Storybook as its design system.
+We also built a simple component to demonstrate how Storybook is able to understand Twig.
 In this post, the focus will be on making Drupal aware of those components by connecting Drupal to Storybook.

 ## What is Drupal integration?